Azirella

 Observe: Event trigger (order, shipment, quality hold).
 Orient: Within allocations, urgency, and authority from above.
 Decide: Narrow execution action (release, defer, rebalance).
 Act: Execute and record decision + outcome for learning.

-↑ Outputs: decisions, outcomes, override signals — fed back up to all layers
+↑ Outputs: decisions, outcomes, override signals, fed back up to all tiers

 Both human overrides and agent decisions flow back up the hierarchy as learning signals.
-When a planner overrides a PO quantity, the system records the counterfactual (what the agent would have done), tracks the actual outcome, and statistically measures whether the override improved results.
-This is reinforcement learning in practice — agents continuously improve their policies based on real-world outcomes:
+When a planner overrides a PO quantity, causal AI records the counterfactual (what the agent would have done), tracks the actual outcome, and determines whether the override genuinely caused a better result.
+This is the AIIO feedback engine in motion.

 Agent Learning